Classes and Events

 Initiative: “It Takes A Village”

-• We aim to make the history and uniqueness of Mendocino County known and appreciated through a playful experience.
+We love to make the history and uniqueness of Mendocino County known and appreciated through a playful experience.

-• Apply to be a guest speaker, presenter, leader, coach, teacher etc.
+Apply to be a guest speaker, presenter, leader, coach, teacher etc., or sponsor an event by reaching out to Megan directly: megan@mendoleap.com

 Founders of Mendo LEAP: Megan and Jonathan Peterson with their children.